EarthScope/rover/docs/commands.md

     rover index --all

-will index the entire store.
+will index the entire repository.

 ### Summary